aelbagory2023/web-client-pocket/src/connectors/snowplow/README.md

 })
 ```

 If you are creating an event or entity with optional values, the object in the data property should be wrapped with our `getObjectWithValidKeysOnly` utility.
 This ensures that no empty values are passed into Snowplow which will result in an error.
-You can take a look at our [content entity](/entities/content.js) for an example.
+You can take a look at our [newsletter subscriber](/entities/newsletter-subscriber.js) for an example.

 Finally at the end of the file we need to export the `createAdEntity` function.